fergonzalez47/Group-06-Project-HH/README.md

 - Product Listings: Non authenticated users cand list items for sale with descriptions, pricing and images.
 - Users can browse items by category, price range, artisan and they can lave a review and ratings

+#Purpose
+create "Handcrafted Haven," an innovative web application serving as a virtual marketplace for artisans and crafters.
+The primary goals are to connect creators with customers, foster a sense of community, and promote sustainable consumption.

 # Project Members
 1. Fernando Gonzales
 2. Anelisa Ferreira